Start with these sources to get background information, history, and overview of your research topics.

 Use the limits in OneSearch to narrow your results.
 You can limit results to Scholarly (Peer Reviewed) Journals.
 You can limit results by Publication Date.
 You can limit by Source Type, for example, to see Books, eBooks, Academic Journals, Magazines, or News.

--Many articles are available full text online in HTML or PDF format inside the research databases.
+-Many articles are available full text online in HTML or PDF format in the Research Databases.
+Look for buttons and/or links that say Access Options, Available Online, PDF Full Text, Get PDF, or something similar.

--If the article is NOT available in the database or by selecting the other links, then check Journals at CSU.
-Use Journals at CSU to determine if the Library provides full text access (either online or in print) to the TITLES of specific journals, magazines, and newspapers.
+-If an article is NOT available full text from the database you are searching, then check Journal Finder.
+Use Journal Finder to determine if the Michael Schwartz Library provides full text access (either online or in print) to the TITLES of specific journals, magazines, or newspapers.

 -If the article is not available in any of the sources mentioned above, then request it through Interlibrary Loan.